vanHeemstraSystems/chemplexity-servings/300/200/README.md

 ```
 Response from GraphQL query

-In ordser for d3.json to be able to handle this response we need to do the following:
+In order for d3.json() to be able to handle this response we need to do the following:

 MORE ...